LGBTQ rights in Northern Nigeria: Punishment for offence of lesbianism

 In the states of Gombe, Jigawa, Kebbi, Sokoto, Yobe, and Zamfara, a person who commits the offence of lesbianism "shall be punished with caning which may extend to fifty lashes and in addition be sentenced to a term of imprisonment which may extend to six months".

-In the state of Bauchi, Borno, a person who commits the offence of lesbianism "shall be punished with caning which may extend to fifty lashes and in addition be sentenced to a term of imprisonment which may extend to up to five years".
+In the states of Bauchi and Borno, a person who commits the offence of lesbianism "shall be punished with caning which may extend to fifty lashes and in addition be sentenced to a term of imprisonment which may extend to up to five years".

 In the state of Kaduna, the punishment for committing the offence of lesbianism is ta'azir, which means "any punishment not provided for by way of hadd or qisas".
 "Hadd" means "punishment that is fixed by Islamic law".
 "Qisas" includes "punishments inflicted upon offenders by way of retaliation for causing death/injuries to a person".

 In the states of Kano and Katsina, the punishment for committing the offence of lesbianism is stoning to death.

 Meaning of gross indecency

 In the state of Kaduna, a person commits an act of gross indecency "in public, exposure of nakedness in public and other related acts of similar nature capable of corrupting public morals".

-In the states of Kano and Katsina,Borno a person commits an act of gross indency "by way of kissing in public, exposure of nakedness in public and other related acts of similar nature in order to corrupt public morals".
+In the states of Kano, Katsina, and Borno a person commits an act of gross indecency "by way of kissing in public, exposure of nakedness in public and other related acts of similar nature in order to corrupt public morals".

 In the state of Gombe, a person commits an act of gross indecency by committing "any sexual offence against the normal or usual standards of behaviour".

 The states of Bauchi, Jigawa, Kebbi, Sokoto, Yobe, and Zamfara do not define gross indecency.
 Their laws instead say: "Whoever commits an act of gross indecency upon the person of another without his consent or by the use of force or threat compels a person to join with him in the commission of such act shall be punished".